 In this example:

-event field specifies the type of event (user.signup).data field contains detailed information about the user who signed up.While the payload contains the event data, the headers provide metadata about the webhook request.
-Headers are key-value pairs sent along with the HTTP request, and they play a critical role in authentication, content type specification, and more.
+event field specifies the type of event (user.signup).data object contains detailed information about the user who signed up.While the payload contains the event data, the headers provide metadata about the webhook request.
+Headers are key-value pairs sent along with the HTTP request, and they play a critical role in ensuring secure and reliable communication.

-Log incoming webhook requests, including headers and payloads, for debugging and auditing purposes.
-Be cautious not to log sensitive data like API keys.
+Log incoming webhook requests (both payloads and headers) for debugging and auditing purposes.
+Be cautious not to log sensitive information like API keys or user data.